OpenDSA/OpenDSA-stable/RST/en/List/Queue.rst

 states.
 However, there are only :math:`n` possible values for ``rear`` unless we invent a special case for, say, empty queues.
-This is an example of the :term:`Pigeonhole Principle` The Pigeonhole Principle states that, given :math:`n` pigeonholes and :math:`n+1` pigeons, when all of the pigeons go into the holes we can be sure that at least one hole contains more than one pigeon.
+This is an example of the :term:`Pigeonhole Principle`.
+The Pigeonhole Principle states that, given :math:`n` pigeonholes and :math:`n+1` pigeons, when all of the pigeons go into the holes we can be sure that at least one hole contains more than one pigeon.